NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 ![](seurat_07_spatial_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-As you can see, the mitochondrial genes are among the top expressed.
+As you can see, the mitochondrial genes are among the top expressed genes.
 Also the lncRNA gene Bc1 (brain cytoplasmic RNA 1).
 Also one hemoglobin gene.

 ### Filter genes
-We will remove the Bc1 gene, hemoglobin genes (blood contamination) and the mitochondrial genes.
+We will remove the *Bc1* gene, hemoglobin genes (blood contamination) and the mitochondrial genes.

 ```r